claudiaLisboa/shopping_cart/README.md

-# `Building a Shopping Cart using ReactJs, TypeScript, and Bootstrap.`
+# `Building a Shopping Cart using ReactJs, TypeScript and Bootstrap.`

 ### `For studding proposes`